-The twenty-four mental factors dissociated from the mind are: acquisition, life-force, homogeneity, ordinariness, the concentration of non-perception, the concentration of cessation, the state of non-perception, nominal aggregates, verbal aggregates, syllabic aggregates, birth, abiding, decay, impermanence, flux, differentiation, accordance, swiftness, sequence, time, direction, number, conjunction, and disjunction.
+The twenty-four mental factors dissociated from the mind are: acquisition, vitality, similarity of being, state of an ordinary person, meditation without perception, cessation meditation, fruition without perception, nominal aggregates, phrasal aggregates, syllabic aggregates, birth, abiding, aging, impermanence, flux, differentiation, coordination, velocity, sequence, time, direction, number, harmony, and disharmony.

-Mental factors dissociated from the mind manifest through the combined functioning of the eight consciousnesses, the fifty-one mental factors, and the eleven material forms.
-For instance, the mental factor dissociated from the mind known as impermanence arises through the combined operation of the eighth consciousness, the seventh consciousness, the sixth consciousness, and the five sense consciousnesses.
-It manifests through the mental factors of attention, contact, sensation, perception, and volition associated with the eight consciousnesses in relation to all phenomena.
-It manifests upon the eleven material forms and can also manifest upon mental phenomena, all arising from the combined functioning of the eight consciousnesses and their mental factors.
-These impermanent phenomena are not determined by the deluded minds of the seven consciousnesses, nor do they alter their impermanent nature according to the perceptions of the seven consciousnesses.
+Mental factors dissociated from the mind are manifested collectively by the eight consciousnesses, the fifty-one mental factors, and the eleven forms.
+For instance, the mental factor dissociated from the mind known as impermanence arises from the combined functioning of the eighth, seventh, sixth, and five sense consciousnesses.
+It manifests through the mental factors of attention, contact, sensation, perception, and volition directed by the eight consciousnesses toward all phenomena.
+It is also manifested on the eleven forms.
+Impermanence can likewise manifest on mental phenomena, all arising from the collective operation of the eight consciousnesses and mental factors.
+These impermanent phenomena are not determined by the delusive mind of the seven consciousnesses, nor do they alter their impermanent nature according to the perceptions of the seven consciousnesses.
 Hence, they are called mental factors dissociated from the mind.

 7